 4. Rolling with Resistance

 Rather than opposing resistance directly, I acknowledge it and gently encourage you to explore it further.
 By avoiding power struggles and fostering a sense of autonomy, I hope to move the client towards change at their own pace.
-This is also different than some other approaches that confront resistance or see it as a negative.
-I find that resistance is merely data, telling us that there is something there that you are pushing against, and that thing may be worth uncovering to see what it is causing.
+This also differs from other approaches that confront resistance or see it as a negative.
+I find that resistance is merely data, telling us that there is something you are pushing against, and that thing may be worth uncovering to see what it is causing.

 5. Motivational Interviewing Supports Self-Efficacy